 Over the last few years, I had the tremendous good fortune to delve into

-the Jewish canon with wonderful teachers in Montreal and Jerusalem.
-I acquired a new perspective of Jewish history, theology, philosophy, agriculture, civil and criminal law, and government.
+the Jewish canon with excellent teachers in Montreal and Jerusalem.
+I acquired a new perspective on Jewish history, theology, philosophy, agriculture, civil and criminal law, and government.
 The Jewish nation exists today because it never let go of its rich cultural heritage.
 In good times and bad, we continued to study and hand down the legacy from generation to generation.
 Among the Five Books of Moses, the prophetic scrolls, the Talmud, and the commentaries, no subject under the sun has not been carefully dissected.
 Somewhere in these texts, the conversation continues into the present.
 (More about this in blogs to come.)

-Below is the Moscow Male Jewish Capella choir singing a traditional song about Jerusalem “Bring the Sabbath and Bring Peace to Jerusalem”, the prayer of all Israel.
+Below is the Moscow Male Jewish Capella choir singing a traditional song about Jerusalem, “Bring the Sabbath and Bring Peace to Jerusalem,” the prayer of all Israel.

 Performed at the European Cantors Convention at Villa Seligman in Hannover, Germany, on January 26, 2020.